Independent Therapy for Parents under Assessment

 Commissioners

-OFSTED-registered Residential Family Centres, Family Assessment Centres and Placing Authority commissioners who require experienced therapeutic input for parents under assessment including community assessment.
+This is for Ofsted-registered Residential Family Centres and Placing Authority commissioners in England and Wales who require experienced therapeutic input for parents under assessment including community assessment.

 RFC Therapy supports parental wellbeing using Therapeutic Counselling and NICE approved Cognitive Behavioural Therapy practice while remaining clearly separate from assessment activity and outcomes.